ManuelBulos/FlightTicketView/README.md

 # FlightTicketView

-A simple UITableView with custom UITableViewCells that resemble a flight ticket with holes and separator.
+Simple UIViewController containing a UITableView with custom Cells that resemble a flight ticket with holes and separator.

 ## Screenshots